AguaClara/aguaclara_tutorial/docs/source/python-and-hydrogen/python-packages.rst

 Units
 -----

 In engineering, units are incredibly important to us.
 They help as a sanity check to confirm our answers or reveal problems with our solutions.
 We'll be using Pint.
-The ``aide_design`` package that you installed comes with the necessary units module.
-When you use the import code as shown in the ``aide_design`` packages section of this Wiki, your script will have access to the unit registry.
+The ``aguaclara`` package that you installed comes with the necessary units module.
+When you use the import code as shown in the ``aguaclara`` packages section of this Wiki, your script will have access to the unit registry.

 Now we are ready to use units.
 As an example of how to use them, say I want to define a flow rate with units of mL/s.
 I would simply do as follows: